 - Full Face: As the name suggests, these cover the entire flange face and include bolt holes.
 They can only be used with full face flanges.

 - IBC: (Inner Bolt Circle): Commonly used on raised face flanges.
 The RF flange iconcentrates more pressure on a smaller gasket area and thereby increases the pressure containment capability of the joint.

 Choosing the correct gasket is just one of the factors to ensure joint integrity.
 There’s also bolt tension and tightening sequences and the flange finish.
 If the finish on the flange face is scratched, pitted or dented then the risk of leakage is very high.
 Even at the construction stage of new pipelines a flange surface can be dented or scratched.
 Fortunately, this can be fixed using a flange facing machine.
 These machines are available for the smallest of flanges up to huge diameters as much as 3 meters or more.

 Below is a selection of some commonly used gasket types in the oil & gas, petrochemicals and power generation industries

-If you have a project needing a flange facing machine click here to get in touch.
+If you have a flange bolting project needing bolting tools or flange facing machines click here to get in touch.